-1. One of our experienced members will be happy to chat, answer your questions and tell you how to get started.
+1. One of our experienced members will be happy to chat, answer your questions and help you to get started.
 Contact email@example.com and ask to be put in touch.

-2. Probably the best way to get involved is to come along, with or without your boat, to BMYC’s structured introduction to racing for potential skippers and crew.
-Called CLUB CLASS it’s held over 5 Saturday mornings in the spring and autumn and is a great way to learn to race as well as meet up with potential crew.
+2. Probably the best way to get involved is to come along to CLUB CLASS, with or without your boat.
+Club Class is our in-house structured introduction to racing for potential skippers and crew, it’s held over 5 Saturday mornings in the spring and autumn and is a great way to learn to race as well as meet up with potential crew.

 3. We can put you in touch with someone experienced who will ‘mentor’ you, giving you help and advice, if you wish, join you on your first race or two.

-4. We can allocate you (no charge) a ‘NHC’ (National Handicap for Cruisers) handicap certificate which also takes in to account your experience and performance and will enable you to start racing and winning!
+4. We can allocate you a ‘NHC handicap number’ (National Handicap for Cruisers) which will take in to account your boat performance, and your experience, and will enable you to start competing.

 So what’s stopping you?

-If you’re interested in taking part in the racing at BMYC just as a member of a boat’s crew you’re again very welcome.
+If you’re interested in taking part in the racing as a member of a boat’s crew you are very welcome to join us…

-We race almost every Sunday morning throughout the year, Wednesday evenings in Summer and invariably there is at least one boat looking for crew who will be pleased to have you on board.
+We race almost every Sunday morning throughout the year, and one evening each week between April and August; invariably there will be at least one boat looking for crew who will be pleased to have you on board.

-So, if you have some experience, just turn up about 75 minutes before racing (check times on the website) introduce yourself to the race officer who will be in the club house and almost certainly you will get a sail.
+So, if you have some experience, just turn up about 75 minutes before racing (check times on the website), ask at the bar for the Race Officer, and almost certainly you will get a sail.

-Also check the BMYC Facebook page for boats looking for crews.
+Also check the BMYC Members Facebook page for boats looking for crews.